KordianD/robot/README.md

     cd robot

     pip install -r requirements.txt
 # How to run

-## Run the robot control server:
+## Linux
-Connect the robots to PC bluetooth.
+Connect the robots to PC using bluetooth.
-Add the robot Bluetooth MAC addresses to `mac_addresses.py`
-Remember to check if ports for both servers are open.
+Add the robot Bluetooth MAC addresses to `mac_addresses.py` Remember to check if ports for both servers are open.
 Run commands: